mobilizeamerica/api/README.md

 endpoint will return, usually 1000.
 This number may not correspond to the `count` field, so we advise consumers consult this field to determine whether their request will be limited.

+### `cursor`
+We've started rolling out cursor based pagination for performance reasons on certain endpoints.
+This uses the `cursor` query param, and will populate in the `next` and `previous` links.
+This will still respect `per_page`.
+The data returned should be the same as if you increment the `page` query param.

+You can still use the `page` param to select a starting page, and cursor pagination will start from there with the `next` and `previous` links.

 ## Comparison filters